-The socio - economic aspects of such a development should be highlighted as the type and location of food processing facilities frequently have an impact on property values and on communities' perceptions of a healthy environment.
+The socio-economic aspects of such a development should be highlighted as the type and location of solid waste facilities frequently have an impact on property values and on communities' perceptions of a healthy environment.
+For any solid waste facility the type(s) of waste to be stored, treated or disposed must be considered to ensure that all requirements are met.
+Waste is generally classified as biological, hazardous, radioactive, agricultural, domestic, and Industrial.